-There is a clear division of responsibilities between the Chairman and the Chief Executive and these responsibilities are set out in their respective contracts.
+During the year, there was a clear division of responsibilities between the Chairman and the Chief Executive and these responsibilities were set out in their respective contracts.

-The Chairman, with the assistance of the Company Secretary, sets the agenda for the Board and ensures that directors receive timely, accurate and clear information.
+The Chairman, with the assistance of the Company Secretary, set the agenda for the Board and ensured that directors received timely, accurate and clear information.

-The Chairman has encouraged greater openness and debate between executive directors and non-executive directors by scheduling three board meetings in the year over two days to ensure adequate time for discussion of agenda items together with increased time to discuss issues that arise.
+The Chairman encouraged greater openness and debate between executive directors and non-executive directors by scheduling three board meetings in the year over two days which ensured adequate time for discussion of agenda items together with increased time to discuss issues that arose.